Murder in the First (film): Reception

-On review aggregate website Rotten Tomatoes, Murder in the First has a score of 54% based on reviews from 39 critics - with an average critic rating of 5.5 out of 10.
+On review aggregate website Rotten Tomatoes, Murder in the First has a score of 56% based on reviews from 39 critics.
 The site's consensus states: "Despite a strong cast and story inspired by incredible real-life events, Murder in the First is strictly second rate."
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Though Bacon received praise for his performance, critics negatively cited the film's handheld camera shots, scenes of brutality, and underdeveloped characters.
 Mick LaSalle of the San Francisco Chronicle wrote, "Murder in the First' lacks an all-important core of emotion.
 It tries to find it in the growing friendship between the lawyer and the client on trial for murder, with scenes of the lawyer trying to draw the convict out — and of the two men talking freely.
 But the friendship never seems more than a device."

 Roger Ebert gave the film two out of four stars, and said Slater "is an actor with talent, but he is too young for this role, and not confident enough to dial [his performance] down a little".
 Owen Gleiberman of Entertainment Weekly wrote, "when Henri’s moment in court finally arrives, Murder in the First denies us the one thing we most want to hear: an account of how his ordeal felt from the inside out.
 The film’s true drama — what it does to a person to live in hell — remains locked up in Henri’s head".

 Screenwriter Dan Gordon, who was unhappy with the film version of his script, wrote a novelization of his screenplay and later adapted it into a stage play.